xtreamwayz/html-form-validator/README.md

 # html-form-validator

 *This is just a proof of concept!*

-It's better to join forces with [jstoone/HTMLFormValidator](https://github.com/jstoone/HTMLFormValidator) and not create multiple projects doing the same thing.

 ---